 The next day we have breakfast in the open area balcony with a lot of fruits, bread, cakes, and drinks.
 The majority of the tourists are Chinese, Japanese and Koreans.

 Next, its relaxation time by the pool and the beach.
 The surroundings, (especially the infinity swimming pool) are really impressive.
 The pool has a great view of the beach area and its surroundings.

 Cagayan de Oro

 On the late afternoon, we fly to Cagayan de Oro where we take a bus ride to Iligan city.
-The journey is through a green scenery, small cute houses and street grilled food restaurants which makes my stomach rumbling from the cravings.
+The journey is through green scenery, small cute houses and street grilled food restaurants which makes my stomach rumbling from the cravings.
 I ask my friend whether we will try these delicacies and to my disappointment, she answers negatively “Your stomach is not used to this kind of street food, you will end up to the hospital”.
 So it’s better to avoid it as it smells heavenly delicious though!

-We arrive at my friend’s city, where the air smells humidity, burned wood, grilled food and flowers.
+We arrive at my friend’s city, where the air smells humidity, burned wood, grilled food, and flowers.
 They are friendly people and the city aura really makes me happy.
 We settle down on my friend’s house where her family welcomes me with big smiles and kisses.
 The next days we room around the city, meet lots of relatives and friends, lots of food, local beers (I really love the San Miguel beer!), really cheap massages – and fun and more fun!
-The most impressive of all of these are the people who are always smiling, singing and are curious about a foreigner on their small city.
+The most impressive of these are the people who are always smiling, singing and are curious about a foreigner in their small city.